SterlingYM/astroPIPS/README.md

 # getPeriod2
-A more advanced version of getPeriod.
-Determines the period of short-period variable stars from sky-survey-type data (i.e. widely separated photometry).
+A more advanced version of getPeriod, which determines the period of short-period variable stars from sky-survey-type data (i.e. widely separated photometry).
 This code is under development and this documentation may be outdated.

 Yukei S. Murakami<br>
 sterling.astro@berkeley.edu